keera-studios/haskell-game-programming/examples/board-game-scaffold/docs/tasks.md

 ## Hands on tasks (creating a board game)
 - Reimplement an existing board game (4 in a line, solitaire, find the pairs, Mensch \"argere dich nicht, ...).
-- Create your own board game (using the board game scaffold) with your own logic and rules.
+- Create your own board game (maybe using the [board game scaffold](https://github.com/keera-studios/haskell-game-programming/tree/zuriHac2018/examples/board-game-scaffold)) with your own logic and rules.

 ## Exploring the game structure
-- Create the haddock documentation and get an overview of the game.
+- Create the haddock documentation (see [README](https://github.com/keera-studios/haskell-game-programming/blob/zuriHac2018/examples/board-game-scaffold/README.md)) and get an overview of the game.
 - Where do you expect:
   - The handling of mouse and key board events?
   - The definition of the game board and its elements in general?